cristinamateos11/cristinamateos11/README.md

 <img src="https://img.shields.io/badge/CODE-ff69b4?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
-<p>Karaoke web application and allows you to sing your favorite songs in a fun and easy way.
+<p><strong>Karaoke Web Application</strong> that allows you to sing your favorite songs in a fun and easy way.
-  You can choose from a wide variety of songs and decide if you will sing with the instrumental version or with the lyric version.</p>
+  You can choose from a wide variety of songs and decide if you will sing with the <strong>Instrumental Version</strong> or with the <strong>Lyric Version</strong>.</p>
 </div>

 </td>